dueca/dueca/doc/using-git.md

       git commit -a

   Git will ask you for a commit message, if you want to give that on the command line, add an option: `-m "some commit message"`.
+Properly read git's output, it might inform you of files that it sees in your local file tree, but that are not included in the branch.

 Note that this is by no means complete, and there is a wealth of